 Lastly, you’ll want to consider how valuable the presentation of your product is.
 If your product needs to remain recognizable among similar items or comes into direct contact with end users or patients, presentation is going to play a role in how you build your solution—and as a result how quickly you can roll it out.

-It’s possible you may want to integrate further automation—stacking, racking, sorting etc.—into your solution, or maybe add color or branded imagery to your barcoding strategy for presentation purposes.
+It’s possible you may want to integrate further automation—stacking, racking, sorting etc. into your solution.
 Adding these things will increase the build time, and will offer improved throughput speeds over time if further automation is replacing manual labor—but it will offer value in an improved end user experience—building trust and awareness.

 10. Plan for the future